phagmaier/poker-game-with-ai/README.md

 # poker-game-with-ai:
 ### NOTEs/UPDATED:
 The project is in its early stages and not yet complete.
-The game is now relativley bug free or at least all obvious bugs in the game logic have been removed and users came now play every street without worry of a crash or incorrect payouts.
-Still need to add the gameloop to the game class, add a way for players to "add on" chips, drop out of the game, add a player without money out of the game.
-More testing should also be done to ensure everything is working properly especially edge cases which i tried to accomidate for like ablind not being able to post in full.
-Some cash games don't allow this but I decided to allow for it.
-Feel free to report bugs or inform me.
-Much of the game can probably be cleaned up and made more efficient not to mention the game logic particularly the payments could be done better.
-I will also impliment pure solver functionality that I hope will not be too terrible.
-I am also attempting to build the final version as a website so if you are interested in this or interested in this project or would like to help please contact me at: parkerhagmaier@gmail.com
+The game is now (hopefuly) bug free or at least all obvious bugs in the game logic have been removed and users came now play every street without worry of a crash or incorrect payouts.
+Currrently there is no way in game for players to "add on" chips, drop out of the game, add players, or automatically kick out players with no chips.
+More testing should also be done to ensure everything is working properly in edge cases which i tried to accomidate for especually cases where a player in one of the blinds blind cannot post the amount needed to be paid in full.
+Please report any bugs found.
+Much of the game can probably be cleaned up and made more efficient and hopefuly this will continue to improve as the project grows.
+Currently working on the implimentation of the actual poker solver/bot.
+I am also attempting to build the final version as a website so if you are interested in this or interested in contributing to the project or would like to help please contact me at: parkerhagmaier@gmail.com.
+The c++ version of the actual poker game will be posted shortly.

 ## SUMMARY:
-Creating a console poker game that you can practice against by playing against a bot Not finished yet in preliminary stages.
+Creating a console poker game that allows user to practice/ practice against a bot and or other human players.
-The goal is to create a poker game you can play in terminal and then essentially create a fairly decent poker solver that a player can chose to play against as an adversary to practice against.
-Another goal is just to have the solver as a seperate thing all together so you can run poker sims and see the optimal course of action to take.
-If all that goes well I may try to make it a website depending on how well this goes.
+Currently only the basic game is functional and the 'bot' implimentation is not yet finished.
+Hopefuly pure solver functionality will also be added so users can just see what the bot thinks is the optimal strategy in each particular situation.
+The end goal is to have this as a website.

 ## TO-DO:
 1. More testing